dareljohnson/ai-video-to-text-converter/README.md

 - Punctuation and capitalization correction
 - Timeline tracking and subtitle (SRT) generation
 - Speech pattern analysis (pauses, speaking rate)
+- Paragraph segmentation in transcripts (based on pauses)
+- Basic speaker diarization: transcript is separated into paragraphs by speaker ("Speaker 1", "Speaker 2", ...)
 - Outputs plain text and subtitles to the `output/` directory
 - Modular, extensible, and easy to integrate into other Python projects